Operational Notice · Effective May 31, 2026

 Labor cost extraction:

-Strategy Method Extraction Minimum staffing Meet minimum, not optimal $15-20K per resident/year Agency staffing Use temps vs. FTEs No benefits cost Float pools Share staff across facilities Maximize utilization 12-hour shifts Fewer benefits-eligible workers Benefit cost reduction
+Strategy Method Extraction Minimum staffing Meet minimum, not optimal $15-20K per resident/year Agency staffing Use temps vs. FTEs No benefits cost Float pools Share staff across facilities Maximize use 12-hour shifts Fewer benefits-eligible workers Benefit cost reduction

 Facilities save $15,000+ per resident by staffing at minimums instead of optimal levels.